Table of Contents

 The Ninja Coffee Bar is adjustable and can fit a regular cup, an XL cup, a travel mug, or a multi-serving of XL cups.
 It comes with the Ninja XL hot and cold tumbler.

-The Ninja Coffee Bar is certainly more versatile than a more expensive traditional espresso machine.
+The Ninja Coffee Bar is certainly more versatile than a more expensive traditional espresso maker.
 It also comes with a recipe book designed around its unique features, just in case you need some new ideas.
+As discussed, maybe not the best espresso machine in our round up but it is definitely worth considering.

 Best with Grinder